 The coverage includes compensation for the liability of the employer in the case of injury, bodily harm or death as an occupational hazard.
 Diseases that are endured and sustained by employees are also included in the cover plan of the insured.

 The insurance only covers the costs that are not met in the compensation offered to them, during the scope of their employment.
 The plan coverage includes:

-- Injuries caused by an accident in the course of an employee’s time at the company.
+- Injuries caused by an Any Unforeseen and unanticipated event is considered an accident.
+More in the course of an employee’s time at the company.

 - A disease which has been aggravated due to the conditions of the employment.

 - Temporary disablement due to proceedings of work.

 - Permanent disablement or death.

 - All the legal costs and expenses incurred with the consent of the company.

 Additional covers, that can be availed by paying premium charge on the total amount, include tariff rate on a labour specific contract and if the contract is for the materials and labour, the value of labour will be determined by the merits, that can be subjected to a minimum of 75% of the amount in the contract.